 How do Agile and Devops Interrelate

 They both interrelate by emphasizing collaboration, flexibility, and continuous improvement in software development.
 Agile focuses on adaptive planning and iterative development, while DevOps streamlines the delivery pipeline by integrating development and IT operations.
+DevOps complements this by seamlessly integrating development and IT operations.
+DevOps Training serves as a catalyst, empowering teams with the skills and knowledge required to navigate the intricacies of this integration effectively.
 Together, they enable faster delivery, higher quality, and improved adaptability, creating a powerful synergy for efficient software development.

 The Interrelation Between Agile and DevOps